boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net.md

             }
         }
     ```
-    In this API, the `embedQuerString`,`userEmail` and the value from the `GetSignatureUrl()` method are appended as query parameters in the URL to get details of a particular dashboard from the server.
+    In this API, the `embedQuerString`,`userEmail` and the value from the `GetSignatureUrl()` method are appended as query parameters in the URL to retrieve details of a specific dashboard from the server.

-7. In the `Site.Master`, refer to the following file, which is mandatory to render the dashboard.
+7. In the `Site.Master`, please refer to the following file, as it is necessary for rendering the dashboard.
     ```js
     <script src="https://cdn.boldbi.com/embedded-sdk/v6.8.9/boldbi-embed.js"></script>
     ```
 8. In the `<body>` section, initialize the method as `Init()` and remove the existing header container.
-In the `<script>`tag, implement its functionality as follows.
+Implement its functionality in the `<script>`tag, implement its functionality as follows.
     ```js
     <script type="text/javascript">
         var dashboardId = "db8d3eb2-a608-4ffd-9aad-cd51278e1531";